-If you are, the Government's Marriage Allowance offers the opportunity to transfer £1,150 of your Personal Allowance to your husband, wife or civil partner.
-Your partner's income could then be tax free for the first £12,650 they receive; meaning their tax could be reduced by up to £230 within each tax year.
-However, you must earn less than your partner and have an income less than £11,500 per annum to be eligible.
-You partner's income will also need to be between £11,501 and £45,000 per annum (or £43,000 per annum if you are in Scotland).
+If you are, the Government's Marriage Allowance offers the opportunity to transfer £1,190 of your Personal Allowance to your husband, wife or civil partner.
+Your partner's income could then be tax free for the first £13,040 they receive.
+However, you must earn less than your partner and have an income less than £11,850 per annum to be eligible.
+You partner's income will also need to be between £11,851 and £46,350 per annum (or £43,430 per annum if you are in Scotland).

 - Are you registered with your local council as blind, or severly sight impaired?

 Why you could get less